 Gluconeogenesis provides the body with glucose when this cannot be obtained from food, such as during a fasting period.
 Some organs and cells, for instance, cannot gain energy from fat.
-Especially the red blood cells (erythrocytes), the renal medulla, and the nervous system depend on glucose as their main and sole energy source.
+Particularly, the red blood cells, renal medulla, and nervous system depend on glucose as their sole energy source.

 Location and Substrates of Gluconeogenesis

-The enzymes necessary for gluconeogenesis are located in the human liver, the kidneys, and the intestinal mucosa.
-Here, the production of glucose from lactate (derived from muscle and erythrocytes), from glycogenic amino acids (mainly from the muscles) and from glycerol (especially from fat) is carried out.
-Lactate and glycogenic amino acids are converted into pyruvate and thus introduced to the pathway of gluconeogenesis.
+The enzymes necessary for gluconeogenesis are located in the human liver, kidneys, and intestinal mucosa.
+Here, the production of glucose from lactate (derived from muscle and erythrocytes), glycogenic amino acids (mainly from the muscles), and glycerol (especially from fat) is carried out.
+Lactate and glycogenic amino acids are converted into pyruvate and introduced to the pathway of gluconeogenesis.

 The Steps of Gluconeogenesis